nextstrain/nextstrain.org/content/docs/01-getting-started/03-zika-tutorial.md

 All other data inferred by TreeTime is stored by strain or internal node name in the corresponding JSON file.

 TreeTime can also infer ancestral traits from an existing phylogenetic tree and metadata annotating each tip of the tree.
-Infer the region and country of all internal nodes from the time tree and original strain metadata.
+The following command infers the region and country of all internal nodes from the time tree and original strain metadata.
+As with the `refine` command, the resulting JSON output is indexed by strain or internal node name.

 ```bash
 augur traits \